kobain-jp/sql-performance-test-tool/README.md

 * check read me /docker/README.md

-2.create sql script to the path which is specified at sptt.script-path
+2. create sql script to the path which is specified at sptt.script-path

 *currently only select query is supported
 *sql script could have only one select query
 *you could check 01.sql as example

-3.execute SqlPerformanceTestToolApplication.java
+3. execute SqlPerformanceTestToolApplication.java

-4.check the report
+4. check the report

 the report is created for each sql script to the directory which you specified at sptt.report-out-dir [the report example is here](https://github.com/kobain-jp/sql-performance-test-tool/blob/master/sptt-2020-12-12-00:21:06.md)